3324-Supernova-Robotics/Example-VEXcode/5-Feedback-Controller/README.md

 | 100     | 75      | 25    |
 | 100     | 100     | 0     |

 Sometimes this won't be aggressive enough, or it will be too aggressive.
-We can tune it by adding a scaler value called `kP`.
+We can tune it by adding a scalar value called `kP`.
 The motor would be set to `error * kP`.

 ## Implementation
 This code would move the motor one full rotation.